 “Marine and Hydrokinetic Technology - The committee is aware of the U.S. Navy’s vision in the 30-year research and development plan for supporting energy harvesting, undersea sensor nets, and unmanned underwater vehicle operations.
 In order to conduct many of the development and research projects planned by the Navy, the committee recognizes the need to have sufficient infrastructure to not only test, but also to do a broader range of experimentation, prototyping, and development that will be necessary for future naval capabilities.
 The committee encourages the Navy, in coordination with its other Federal partners, to continue its support for the development of marine and hydrokinetic technologies, including research, testing, and demonstration of maritime security systems, at-sea persistent surveillance and communications systems, and unmanned undersea vehicle charging.
 The committee believes that support from existing facilities, such as the Navy’s Wave Energy Test Site in Hawaii and other research facilities that are supporting marine and hydrokinetic energy systems technology development, will be critical to developing the naval force of the future.”

-SMI led the effort to ensure Congress provided $25 million in the FY 2018 Defense appropriations bill for the U.S. Navy to support Alternative and Renewable Energy research and development.
+SMI led the effort to ensure Congress provided $35 million in the FY 2018 Defense appropriations bill for the U.S. Navy to support Alternative and Renewable Energy research and development.
 These funds include the Navy’s various marine energy investments, such as the Wave Energy Test Site in Hawaii and other programs nationwide.
 These investments are important for developers to access as there are no cost-share requirements.
-The defense appropriations bill has been approved by the House of Representatives but awaits further action as part of the final negotiations on Fiscal Year 2018 funding.
-For more information on these research programs and funding allocation, please contact Damian or Paul.